rixiobarrios/rock-paper-scissors/README.md

 ## Hardware Platform

-This game is web-based and can be played on desktop and laptop computers.
-Mobile option fot phones and tablets need optimization.
+This game is _web-based_ and can be played on desktop and laptop computers. _Mobile_ option for phones and tablets need optimization.

 ## Competition Mode